gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/10-advanced-express/README.md

   - `CastError` things that can't be cast into an `ObjectId`
   - `ValidationError`, e.g., leaving things blank
 - Intercept any particular error types then modify or build new errors based upon them

+## Express Router

+- `router` object is an isolated instance of middleware and routes
+  - mini-application capable only of performing middleware and routing functions
+- `router.use()` to apply some kind of middle to the whole route

+## Cookies

+- Cookies are little bits of information that are stored in a user's browser when browsing a particular website
+- Once a cookie is set, a user's browser will send the cookie on every subsequent request to the site
+- Cookies allow use to make HTTP stateful
+- `cookie-parser` npm package parses `Cookie` header and populate `req.cookies`
+  - optionally may signed by passing `secret` string  which assigns `req.secret`
+- signed cookies are digital signature cryptographic signature not to encrypt or hide information instead it is to verify its integrity (haven't change like wax seal)
+- [HMAC Generator / Tester Tool](https://www.freeformatter.com/hmac-generator.html) computes a **Hash-based message authentication codes (HMAC)** using a secret key